 4. Money issues

-Ideally, anything finance-related is discussed prior to marriage, but many times it is not.
-Perhaps more damaging than any potential financial repercussions (e.g. difficulties obtaining a mortgage), is the perceived breach of trust.
+Ideally, anything finance-related is discussed before marriage, but it is often not.
+Perhaps the perceived breach of trust is more damaging than any potential financial repercussions (e.g., difficulties obtaining a mortgage).

-During the marriage is when many money problems occur.
-Spending too much, making secret purchases, maxing out credit cards, late bills – all are potential reasons for one partner to consider divorce.
+During the marriage, many money problems occur.
+Spending too much, making secret purchases, maxing out credit cards, and late bills.
+All are potential reasons for one partner to consider divorce.

 5. Lack of common interests